Introduction

 1. Read Regularly and Widely

-instrucko Tip: Create a weekly reading plan.
-Start with simpler books and gradually move to more complex ones.
-Discuss new words at the end of each reading session with your child.
+instrucko Tip: Schedule your reading activities for a week.
+Start with less complicated books and gradually upgrade to more challenging ones.
+Introduce new words after finishing a reading activity with your child.

 2. Use a Vocabulary Journal

-instrucko Tip: Set a goal to write down 5–10 new words every week and review them over the weekend.
+instrucko Tip: Set a target to identify 5 to 10 words per week and verify them over the weekend.

-6. Watch English Shows and Listen to Podcasts
+6. English Dramas to Watch and English Podcasts to Listen to

 9. Explore Synonyms and Antonyms